smiletoeveryone/pedestrian_detection_opencv/README.md

 pip install python-opencv

-just run in the terminal
+just run it in the terminal

 /$ python pedestrian_detection_pub.py